dskinner/git/README.md

 ## Caveats

+* Currently limited to dangling objects
-Reader and Writer for tree objects will likely fail on short reads and large content.
+* Reader and Writer for tree objects will likely fail on short reads and large content.
 Straight-forward to fix.